ACP contest overview & rules

 • A PDF, a website, a video, a podcast — to deliver your story and supporting information.
 Provide examples and documentation as appropriate.
 Careful editing and visual packaging are important.

-Finalists will be announced in September 2023.
+Finalists will be announced in September 2024.
 Winners will be announced at the Fall National College Media Convention, Oct.
-29-Nov.
-1, 2023, in Atlanta.
+31-Nov.
+3, 2024, New Orleans.

 Magazine